bubink/clickthrow/README.md

 ### Hello!
-I'm Jasper 👀
+I'm Undefined 👀

 Looking around this desolate place, you wonder if you're in the right place... well, you are!
-I'm Jasper and this is a new GitHub account for my open-source projects (woah)!
+I'm Undefined and this is a new GitHub account for my open-source projects (woah)!
 This is where everything I tinker on will go to live once it makes it from [Figma](https://www.figma.com/@clickthrow) to reality.

 Some more interesting stuff:
 - I'm currently working on a new Git client (woah)